BetonQuest/BetonQuest/docs/Documentation/Configuration/Plugin-Config.md

       available third party plugin integrations) is used.
       See [chat interceptors](../Features/Conversations.md#chat-interceptors) for supported chat interceptors.
     * `display_history` - If set to `true`, the interceptor will display all previous messages in the chat after the conversation ends, like there was no conversation.
+      **This only works in Minecraft version 1.21.5 and above.**
       **This option needs a server restart to take effect when changed!**
     * `display_missed` - If set to `true`, the interceptor will display all missed messages in the chat after the conversation ends.